 The core advantage of exception handling is to maintain the normal flow of the application.
-Exception normally disrupts the normal flow of the application that is why we use exception handling.
+An exception normally disrupts the normal flow of the application that is why we use exception handling.
 Let's take a scenario:

-Suppose there is 10 statements in your program and there occurs an exception at statement 5, rest of the code will not be executed i.e. statement 6 to 10 will not run.
-If we perform exception handling, rest of the statement will be executed.
-That is why we use exception handling in java.
+Suppose there are 10 statements in your program and there occurs an exception at statement 5, the rest of the code will not be executed i.e. statement 6 to 10 will not be executed.
+If we perform exception handling, the rest of the statement will be executed.
+That is why we use exception handling in Java.

 Hierarchy of Java Exception classes

-There are mainly two types of exceptions: checked and unchecked where error is considered as unchecked exception.
-The sun microsystem says there are three types of exceptions:
+There are mainly two types of exceptions: checked and unchecked.
+Here, an error is considered as the unchecked exception.
+According to Oracle, there are three types of exceptions:

 1) Checked Exception